Flag of Karachay-Cherkessia: Description

 The flag consists of three equally sized bars, from top to bottom in the colours light blue, green, and red.
 Light blue symbolizes peace, kind motives and quiet.
 Green represents nature, fertility and wealth.
 Red is for the warmth and unity of the people of Karachay–Cherkessia.
 In the center of the green bar is a white circle containing the sun rising from behind a mountain, representing the landscape of the republic.
 A similar symbol is found in the Flag of Kabardino-Balkaria.

 By the Decree of the Supreme Council of the Karachay-Cherkess Republic of December 3, 1994 No. 76-XXI, the flag of Karachay-Cherkessia was adopted:

 The national flag of the Karachay-Cherkess Republic is a right quadrilateral in the aspect ratio: length to height 2:1.

-The state flag of the Karachay-Cherkess Republic is formed from three colors: light blue, green, red.
-The colors are arranged in three horizontal stripes of equal width: light blue on top, green in the middle, red on the bottom.
+The state flag of the Karachay-Cherkess Republic is formed from three colors: light blue, green, and red.
+The colors are arranged in three horizontal stripes of equal width: light blue on top, green in the middle, and red on the bottom.

-In the middle of the green strip, in its entire width, there is a bright circle (ring), in which the sun rising from behind the mountains with five wide double and six thin and short rays.
+In the middle of the green strip, in its entire width, there is a bright circle (ring), in which the sun rises from behind the mountains with five wide double and six thin and short rays.

 On July 26, 1996, changes were made to the description of the flag that do not affect its image:

 The state flag of the Karachay-Cherkess Republic is a panel of three equal horizontal stripes: the top one is light blue, the middle one is green and the bottom one is red.
-In the center of the cloth is a light circle (ring), in which the sun rising from behind the mountains with five wide double and six thin and short rays.
+In the center of the cloth is a light circle (ring), in which the sun rises from behind the mountains with five wide double and six thin and short rays.

 The ratio of the flag's width to its length is 1:2.